Azure/azure-sdk-for-python/sdk/search/azure-mgmt-search/README.md

 # Microsoft Azure SDK for Python

-This is the Microsoft Azure Search Management Client Library.
+This is the API reference for the Microsoft Azure AI Search Management client library.
+Use this library to create, configure, and manage an Azure AI Search resource.

 This package has been tested with Python 3.7+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).